"A camera teaches you how to see without a camera" - Dorothea Lange

 What part of the photo is the viewer's eye drawn to first and where does it move to?
 Lines and other geometric shapes can help guide the eye and influence how a photograph is experienced.

 Play with the Rule of Thirds keeping balance with other objects in the scene in mind to see if you can better capture what you appreciate.
-Look at the most important details in your scene.
+Look at the most essential details in your view.
 Place the focus of your appreciation in one of them and see if you can make it work.

 Crop or Filter